surajudamale/missingskill-learning/javascript.md

 - If we use **let** keyword it becomes local variable and not get hoisted.

 **const keyword**
-- in **const** keyword if it gets decalaerd and assign it do only once. **const** did not allow you to assign variable again.
+- in **const** keyword if it gets declared and assign it do only once. **const** did not allow you to assign variable again.
-- In JavaScript const value does not overwrite.
+- In JavaScript **const** value does not overwrite.
 - We can't change the location of const varibale.
-- but we can change and add new values in it.
+- But we can change and add new values in it.
     ```js
     const addname = {
         name = "suraj";